Yaroslav285/shuttlepdf/README.md

 We also suggest pairing the serverful converter with a workflow engine like [Temporal](https://temporal.io/) if you have relatively complex processing pipelines or if you require strong guarantees (SLAs) around conversions.

-### Docker container version
+## Getting Started (Docker version)

+### Pull image

 Please follow the instructions on page: https://hub.docker.com/r/yaroslav285/puppeter-pdf

 In short:
-Just use docker-compose template.
+Just use docker-compose template from Docker Hub.

 ##### Known issues for Docker version:

-Current version does not support paralled printing mechanism.
+Current version does not support parallel printing mechanism.

 In other words: